 She has successively held the positions of Delegate General within the French Association of Corporate Treasurers (AFTE) and Director of Communications for 10 years within the Paris EUROPLACE association, an organisation in charge of promoting the Paris financial centre.
 From 2016 to 2023, she served as Managing Director of the Office de Coordination Bancaire et Financière (OCBF) in Paris, an association of 125 banking institutions.
 Since November 2023, she has worked as a financial consultant.

-Date of first appointment: 6 December 2022
+6 December 2022

-Start date of mandate: 6 December 2022
+6 December 2022